rozsass/text-dev-editor/_pages/temp_6.md

+I will flag repetitive content - paragraphs that may be scattered in a section, but are very close in content.
+Also, I will find and edit paragraphs that are badly structured, suggesting edits, rearranging sentences to make the substance clearer.

+Many documents I work with are written by non-native English speakers for an audience that is in majority non-native speaker.
+In these cases,

 ## My work flow

 1. I start by reading through the material.
 This helps collect the key technical terms and the style.